tailor-platform/terraform-provider-tailor/docs/resources/aigateway.md

 - `cors` (List of String) Allowed CORS origins for browser-based clients.
 Each entry is one of:
 `*` (any origin), `http(s)://*`, `http(s)://*.example.com`, or `http(s)://app.example.com`.
 An optional `:port` may be appended.
 Empty list disables cross-origin access.
+- `disabled` (Boolean) When true, the AI Gateway stops serving traffic.
+Flip back to false to resume.
+Defaults to false.
 - `labels` (Map of String) Labels for this AI Gateway.

 ### Read-Only